Buying tickets

 • You’re not on holiday.
 You need to work on the train: 1st class means more space and a calmer working environment.
 This makes it easier for you to get more work done.
 You are also more likely to have access to an electric socket and WIFI can be faster.

 • It’s not a lot more expensive than 2nd class.
-Indeed, 1st class with Interrail is often (considerably) cheaper than 2nd class with tickets purchased from an online platform or directly from several rail providers.
+Indeed 1st class with Interrail is often (considerably) cheaper than 2nd class with tickets purchased from an online platform or directly from several rail providers.